InesDew/NOVA-Agros/README.md

 - [ ] A third method __correlate_quantities__ that plots a way to correlate the "\_quantity" columns was written.
 - [ ] A fourth method __output_area_plot__ is created, that plots an area chart of the distinct "\_output_" columns over the years (x-axis).
 This method receives two arguments: a country argument and a normalize argument.
 When the country argument is *NONE* or 'World', the sum for all *distinct* countries is plotted.
 If the normalize statement is True, the output in relative terms is plotted, so for each year, the output is always 100% If the chosen country does not exist, the method returns a ValueError.
 - [ ] A fifth method __output_over_time__ receives a string with a country or a list of country strings.
 This method compares the total of the "\_output_" columns for each of the chosen countries over the years (x-axis) and plots it, so a comparison can be made.
 - [ ] A sixth method  __gapminder__ is developed and is a reference to the famous [gapminder tools](https://www.gapminder.org/tools/#$chart-type=bubbles&url=v1).
 It receives an argument year which must be an int.
 If the received argument is not an int, the method raises a TypeError.
-It plots a scatter plot where x is fertilizer_quantity, y is output_quantity, and the area of each dot is __animal_feed_quantity__.
+It plots a scatter plot where x is fertilizer_quantity, y is output_quantity, and the area of each dot is animal_feed_quantity.

 After we created the group_16.py file, we created a showcase notebook __Showcase_group_16__, which imports the Agros class and showcases all the methods we developed.
 It tells a story about our analysis and findings.
 - Through the gapminder plot for the most recent year 2019, we show world's agricultural production.